| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday April 6, 2011

 (which includes Oklahoma Freshman lawmaker James Lankford) say reforms in

+these areas could save taxpayers about $30 billion over the next decade.
 The Chairman of the House Ag Committee, Frank Lucas of Oklahoma says "I commend Chairman Ryan for taking the first serious step in reining in our deficit.
 Unfortunately, the President's budget made it clear the President is not ready to participate, much less lead, in dealing with this serious issue.
 The House Budget Committee has outlined a plan that may shock some, but this only illustrates the deep hole we are in.
 While I might not agree with every proposed cut, we are well past the point where trillion-dollar deficits can be ignored.
 I am glad that we are finally having a serious dialogue about our nation's fiscal crisis.
 As for the policy suggestions that Chairman Ryan or the President use to reach the numbers they put in their budgets, they are simply suggestions.
 At the end of the day, Members of the House Agriculture Committee and I will write the next farm bill."
 Click on the LINK below for a look at the full blueprint that Congressman Ryan released on Tuesday- which includes a heavy reliance on restructuring Medicare and Medicaid, as well as repealing last year's health care law.
 Click here for the House Budget Committee Report- "the Path to Prosperity." | |

-Grass to Grid Bull Sale Coming Saturday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Griswold
+| Grass to Grid Bull Sale Coming Saturday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Griswold

 Cattle Company will be offering over 250 outstanding GCC genetics sons and